fruit trees

 September Wonder

-Early, high colouring.
+Early, high coloration.

 fuji group